Frequent Physical Distress*

 There are also drawbacks to using modeled data.
 The smaller the population or sample size of a county, the more the estimates are derived from the model itself and the less they are based on survey responses.
 Models make assumptions about statistical relationships that may not hold in all cases.
 Finally, there is no perfect model and each model generally has limitations specific to their methods.

 The numerator is the number of adults who reported 14 or more days in response to the question, “Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?”

 The denominator is the total number of adult respondents in a county.

 Can This Measure Be Used to Track Progress

-This measure can be used to track progress with some caveats.
-Current estimates are produced using sophisticated modelling techniques which make them difficult to use for tracking progress in small geographic areas.
+This measure can be used to track progress, but only after considering its substantial limitations.
+Changes to the methodology to create the estimates were implemented in the 2021 Rankings, making comparisons with estimates prior to that release year difficult.
+In addition, current estimates are produced using sophisticated modeling techniques which make them difficult to use for tracking progress, especially in small geographic areas.

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.

-The 500 Cities Project provides city- and census tract-level small area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including frequent physical distress, for the largest 500 cities in the United States.
+The PLACES Project provides county-, city-, census tract-, and zip code-level small-area estimates for chronic disease risk factors, health outcomes, and clinical preventive service use, including Frequent Physical Distress, across the United States.